OpenAppStack installation instructions¶

 - When you install OpenAppStack on a server, the installation process will make some substantial changes to the server’s configuration, so please do not use a server that functions as anything other than a testing ground.

-- At least 20GB of disk space for installation, plus more for application data;
+At least 25GB of disk space for installation, plus more for application data.
+We recommend starting with 30GB.

-- A trusted local machine to run the installer on:
+A trusted machine to run the installer on (we call this the

-- You need Python 3 and Git installed (
+- You need Python 3 with it’s development files, Pip and Git installed

 - We recommend using a python virtualenv